Skip to main content

 Do I need to be the technical co-founder to qualify?

-No. Business co-founders with documented commercial impact can qualify through OC2 and OC3.
-Technical founders additionally have OC1 routes through code, patents, or open-source contributions.
+No. Business co-founders with documented commercial impact can qualify through OC3 (significant contributions).
+For recognition beyond your occupation (speaking, mentoring), see OC2.
+Technical founders additionally have OC1 routes through granted patents or product-led innovation, and OC2 through open-source contributions.

 My startup failed.
 Can I still use it as evidence?